All Episodes

 But what you're doing is illustrating exactly how this whole system has become just blown up and bastardized.

-Because what you ought to be able to do is go to the doctor for your standard ordinary everyday health treatment and have insurance for nothing but catastrophic for if that happens.
+Because what you ought to be able to do is go to the doctor for your standard, ordinary, everyday health treatment and have insurance for nothing but catastrophic.

 And because of Obamacare, you can't do that.

-You've got to sign on to the whole kitten caboodle.
+You've got to sign on to the whole kit and caboodle.

 Yes.

-And and I liken this to being told what kind of car I have to buy, and that I need to have uh that day's coming group and para windows um when I don't really need them or want them.
+And I liken this to being told what kind of car I have to buy and that I need to have a roof and parrot windows when I don't really need them or want them.

 You're just transferring those demands to a healthcare environment.